Connect with Family Law Attorneys

 14. Physical Abuse

-15. You’ve Tried Remedies and Are Still Unhappy
+15. You’ve Tried a Family Therapist and Are Still Unhappy

 If you’ve tried marriage counseling and other ways to improve the marriage but are unhappy, it may be time to file for divorce.